bestselfapp/serverless-notification-scheduler/README.md

 ## Sample Request

 The following JSON request serves as an example of how to interact with the Notification Services.
 By dispatching this request to the SNS topic, the service processes the notification settings.
 This is the sole interface for this service.
 All operations, including creating, modifying, and removing recurring or time-specified notifications, are managed through SNS requests in this JSON format.

+Below are sample requests to use for sending SMS and Emails.

+### Sample Request - Sending an SMS Text Message

 ```json
 {